 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-This is a Hong Kong action movie/comedy starring Jet Li with lots of kung-fu, gun-fu, comedy, and bags full of snakes.
+This is a Hong Kong action/comedy starring Jet Li with lots of kung-fu, gun-fu, comedy, and bags full of snakes.
 It's a parody of Die Hard and of Jackie Chan's movies among other things, but it's still full of a lot of stupid action cliches that I don't think are meant to be funny - "do I cut the red wire or the blue one to defuse the bomb?"
-The snake scene is so unexpected that it makes me wonder if it was also a parody of a scene from another movie that I don't know.
+The snake scene is so unexpected that it makes me wonder if it was also a parody of a scene from another movie that I haven't seen.

-Best of all, at the very end, the live but wounded terrorist leader taunts Jet Lee on the telephone, telling him he escaped and is looking forward to more robberies, rapes, and pillaging in the future and there's nothing Lee can do to stop him.
-But Lee tells him that the knife he stabbed the terrorist with with was coated in snake venom.
+Best of all, at the very end, the live but wounded terrorist leader taunts Jet Li on the telephone, telling him he escaped and is looking forward to more robberies, rapes, and pillaging in the future and there's nothing Li can do to stop him.
+But Li tells him that the knife he stabbed the terrorist with with was coated in snake venom.
 That shut him up and he keels over and drops dead.
-It's best not to think about where and how Lee got the venom or any other such details in this and most other mindless action movies.
-You don't watch them for their logic, only for their fight scenes and explosions, and this one has plenty.
+It's best not to think about where and how Li got the venom or any other such details in this and most other mindless action movies.
+You don't watch them for their logic, only for their fight scenes and explosions, and occasional deadly snakes, and this one has plenty.

-I don't know much about Chinese snakes so I don't know what kind they are here, but it looks like there are several different species in the masses of snakes on the floor, most of them similar to rat snakes.
+I don't know much about Chinese snakes so I don't know what kind they are here, but it looks like there are several different species in the masses of snakes we see the floor.
+I think most of them are some sort of rat snakes.
 Some of the snakes that are thrown and dumped onto the floor seem to be live ones, but those thrown directly at the woman appear to be fakes.